 Isn’t a challenge to aim for customer-centricity while in the meantime you strive to move up the value chain and provide more and more complex products to your customers?

-This is actually what makes our endeavor to be a customer-centric company so exciting, while forcing us to be innovative.
+This is actually what makes our endeavour to be a customer-centric company so exciting while forcing us to be innovative.
 As a matter of fact, some of our customer-centric initiatives have inspired our current partners, who look at replicating these processes within their own operations.

 I do believe that holding a different background has revealed in itself a very precious advantage, as I was able to assess our operations from a different standpoint than if I had always worked in this industry.
 Since I took over, we divested assets that were not perfectly aligned with our development vision while integrating new capabilities through a handful of acquisitions.
 In the meantime, we re-organized our teams with the objective to increase our commercial performance, and I truly believe that my background has helped me successfully driving our company through these structural changes.